geoadmin/mf-swissguesser/README.md

 ### Storymap5 (BAR)

-The original one!.
+The original one!
 This GeoAdmin Story Map is an interactive game to guess historical locations from the Swiss National Archive on a Swisstopo map of Switzerland.

 ### Storymap9 (KGS)

+Protection of cultural property inventory

 * Images are linked to the dav0 server
-* Explanations text is an url
+* Explanations text and the copyright information are scraped from map.geo.admin.ch htmlPopup and the `meta.txt` file using the `util\kgs_scraper.py`script

 ### Storymap10 (LUBIS)